Last updated: October 04, 2024

 You can use the funds from a cash out refinance in various ways beyond purchasing an investment property.

 Many homeowners use a cash out refinance to help finance home renovations, repairs, or upgrades.
-These activities may help increase the value of your home.
+These activities may increase the value of your home.

 Other uses for a cash out refinance may include: